Atreyagaurav/onchange/README.md

 # Inspiration
 The need to have something run on file change is everywhere, and I had been using a shell script for latex files to compile when the file changed.
 But since I might need it for lots of other stuffs too, like the graphviz example here.
 I thought of making a program to specialize in it.

-Till now, I don't know if there are other programs that already do it, so if you know any better option let me know.